Cultivating Safe Spaces

 Self-Paced Train the Trainer eCourse

-Launching January 2026, this self-paced eCourse offers structured learning with demonstration videos, reflection exercises, and facilitator support.
+This self-paced eCourse offers structured learning with demonstration videos, reflection exercises, and facilitator support.
 It’s ideal for people who want to integrate CSS into their practice or leadership while learning on their own schedule.

 Private Organizational Train the Trainer Cohorts